akashshetty382/Financial-Behavior-Prediction-ML/README.md

 3. **Machine Learning Implementation:** Split the dataset to predict `follows_budget` as the target variable.
 Evaluated classical and ensemble classifiers to benchmark performance on non-transactional behavioral data.

 ## Results & Literature Comparison
-As outlined in the Assignment 1 Literature Review, the models implemented in this experiment are benchmarked against the baseline results reported in **Paper 20: *Financial Customer Behavior Prediction Based on Machine Learning: A Comprehensive Investigation***.
+In alignment with the findings from the prerequisite literature review, the predictive models developed in this study are evaluated against the empirical baselines established in Financial Customer Behavior Prediction Based on Machine Learning: A Comprehensive Investigation.
 | Machine Learning Model | My Implementation (Accuracy / F1) | Paper 20 Baseline (Accuracy / F1) |
 | :--- | :--- | :--- |
 | **K-Nearest Neighbours** | `[Insert your %]` | `[Insert Paper 20 %]` |